theirc/airbel/src/_projects/displacement-insurance.md

   latitude:
   longitude:
 description: >-
-  Large-scale displacement insurance aims to make humanitarian aid more agile, enabling quicker, more effective response.
-Host countries or other key actors could access these insurance policies to disperse life-saving capital as crises occur.
+  Displacement insurance aims to make humanitarian aid more agile.
+As crises occur, these policies could disperse capital to host countries, NGOs, or other key actors to take swift, live-saving action.
 hero_image:
 featured_image:
 featured_video_url: